 Elifantree is enigmatic, unnerving and wonderfully unpredictable and can move from dreamscapes to fever sweats within the same bar.
 The trio makes music using the framework of jazz, but usually trek well outside of it.
 With strong rhythmical textures, outstanding saxophonism, ambient soundscapes and dazzling vocals they create a sound much larger and wider than the sum of their parts and have during the last years opened up new doors in the territory of progressive and improvised music.

 They have released four critically acclaimed albums - Love & Trees in 2010, Time Out in 2012, Movers and Shakers in 2015 and Anemone in 2018 on the label Eclipse Music.
 Elifantree has developed an increasingly danceable edge to their sound but the band’s original jazz background is still easy to hear upon closer inspection.
-They released their fifth album Blood Moon November 1st this year which is an exclusive collaboration with the contemporary electro-acoustic ensemble Tölöläb.
+They released their latest album Blood Moon 1st of November 2019.
+Blood Moon is an exclusive collaboration with the contemporary electro-acoustic ensemble Tölöläb.

 Anni Elif Egecioglu - vocals, synthesizers